leggo15/LunarMap/README.md

 ## Authors and Acknowledgment

-We used course materials to set up a basic OpenLayers structure and GitHub Actions. `<br>` We appreciate the creators of ChatGPT for creating an advanced code-helping tool.
+We used course materials to set up a basic OpenLayers structure and GitHub Actions.
+We appreciate the creators of ChatGPT for creating an advanced code-helping tool.